TriumphLLC/Blend4Web/doc_src/outdoor_rendering.rst

    :width: 100%

 .. note::

-    The effect works only if a ``Sun`` type light source is present in the scene.
+    This effect is strongly recommended to use with a single ``Sun`` type light source present in the scene.

 Lens Flare Settings
 -------------------